 The ICRC in Japan

-The ICRC’s Tokyo office focuses on enhancing humanitarian debate in Tokyo, contributing towards Japan's foreign policy on humanitarian issues and seeking political and financial support from the Japanese government.
-It works closely with the Japanese Red Cross Society on public relations, to promote the teaching of humanitarian law and recruit Japanese delegates for the ICRC’s international operations.
+The ICRC Mission in Japan (ICRC-Tokyo) focuses on enhancing humanitarian debate in the country, contributing towards Japan's foreign policy on humanitarian issues and seeking political and financial support from its government.
+ICRC-Tokyo works closely with the Japanese Red Cross Society (JRCS) on public relations; and together, the two bodies promote the teaching of humanitarian law, organize joint field operations, mobilize support from the public for the international activities of the JRCS and recruit Japanese delegates for the ICRC’s international operations.

-After a 60-year gap, the ICRC opened a Tokyo office in February 2009 as Japan became a key donor, with the ICRC as one of the beneficiaries.
+After a 60-year gap, the ICRC opened a Tokyo office in February 2009, as Japan became a key contributor to international aid activities, with the ICRC’s being one of the country’s beneficiaries.

 What is the ICRC doing in Tokyo?